lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 - `acceptOwnership()`

-The same logic applies to `acceptOwnership` function, expcet that it should be either called by the pending owner or an address allowed by the pending owner.
+The same logic applies to `acceptOwnership` function, except that it should be either called by the pending owner or an address allowed by the pending owner.
 In case the caller is not the pending owner, the verification should happen according to the [LSP20-CallVerification] on the address of the pending owner.

 > Read more about the [Rational behind using LSP20-CallVerifiaction](#lsp20-callverification-usage) in the LSP0-ERC725Account standard.